Battle of Pulo Aura: Background

-During the Napoleonic Wars, the British economy depended on its ability to trade with the British Empire, particularly the valuable colonies in British India.
-The intercontinental trade was conducted by the governors of India, the Honourable East India Company (HEIC), using their fleet of large, well-armed merchant vessels known as East Indiamen.
-These ships were of between 500 and 1200 nominal tons burthen (bm) and could carry up to 36 guns for defence against pirates, privateers and small warships.
-They were not, however, capable under normal circumstances of fighting off an enemy frigate or ship of the line.
-Their guns were usually of inferior design, and their crew smaller and less well trained than those on a naval ship.
-The East Indiamen sought to ensure the safety of their cargo and passengers, not defeat enemy warships in battle.
-Despite these disadvantages, the size of East Indiamen meant that from a distance they appeared quite similar to a small ship of the line, a deception usually augmented by paintwork and dummy cannon.
-At the Bali Strait Incident of 28 January 1797 an unescorted convoy of East Indiamen had used this similarity to intimidate a powerful French frigate squadron into withdrawing without a fight.
-In February 1799 an attack by a combined French-Spanish squadron on the assembled convoy at Macau was driven off in the Macau Incident without combat by the small Royal Navy escort squadron.
+During the French Revolutionary and Napoleonic Wars, the economy of the United Kingdom relied heavily on its ability to trade with the British Empire, especially Britain's valuable colonies in India.
+British trade with Asia was primarily conducted by the East India Company (EIC) using large, well-armed merchant ships known as East Indiamen.
+These ships were between 500 and 1200 nominal tons burthen (bm) and could carry up to 36 guns to defend against pirates, privateers, and smaller warships.
+However, they were not designed to fight large warships like frigates or ships of the line, as their guns were often of inferior design and their crews less trained.

-The East Indiamen would gather at ports in India and the Far East and from there set out for Britain in large convoys, often carrying millions of pounds' worth of trade goods.
-The journey would usually take six months and the ships would subsequently return carrying troops and passengers to augment the British forces stationed in India.
-"Country ships", smaller merchant vessels chartered for local trade, sometimes independently from the HEIC, would often join the convoys.
-To protect their ships from the depredations of pirates, the HEIC also operated its own private navy of small armed vessels.
-In combination, these ships were an effective deterrent against smaller raiders, but were no match for a professional warship.
+Despite these disadvantages, East Indiamen's size made them resemble a small ship of the line from a distance, often augmented by paintwork and dummy cannon.
+In the Bali Strait incident of 28 January 1797, an unescorted convoy of British East Indiamen used this similarity to intimidate a French frigate squadron into withdrawing without a fight.
+A similar event occurred in February 1799 during the Macau Incident, where a Franco-Spanish squadron attacking a British merchant convoy was driven off by a small Royal Navy squadron escorting it.
+British East Indiamen would gather at Asian ports and set out for Britain in large convoys, often carrying millions of pounds' worth of trade goods.
+The journey usually took six months, with the ships returning carrying troops and passengers to bolster British forces in Asia.
+"Country ships", smaller British merchantmen often unaffiliated with the EIC, would frequently join the convoys.
+To defend against pirate attacks, the EIC operated the Bombay Marine.
+These ships were an effective deterrent against small raiders but were no match for professional warships.